metio/terraform-provider-k8s/docs/data-sources/traefik_io_middleware_v1alpha1_manifest.md

 - `content_security_policy` (String) ContentSecurityPolicy defines the Content-Security-Policy header value.
 - `content_security_policy_report_only` (String) ContentSecurityPolicyReportOnly defines the Content-Security-Policy-Report-Only header value.
 - `content_type_nosniff` (Boolean) ContentTypeNosniff defines whether to add the X-Content-Type-Options header with the nosniff value.
-- `custom_browser_xss_value` (String) CustomBrowserXSSValue defines the X-XSS-Protection header value.This overrides the BrowserXssFilter option.
+- `custom_browser_xss_value` (String) CustomBrowserXSSValue defines the X-XSS-Protection header value.
+This overrides the BrowserXssFilter option.
-- `custom_frame_options_value` (String) CustomFrameOptionsValue defines the X-Frame-Options header value.This overrides the FrameDeny option.
+- `custom_frame_options_value` (String) CustomFrameOptionsValue defines the X-Frame-Options header value.
+This overrides the FrameDeny option.
 - `custom_request_headers` (Map of String) CustomRequestHeaders defines the header names and values to apply to the request.
 - `custom_response_headers` (Map of String) CustomResponseHeaders defines the header names and values to apply to the response.
 - `feature_policy` (String) Deprecated: FeaturePolicy option is deprecated, please use PermissionsPolicy instead.
 - `force_sts_header` (Boolean) ForceSTSHeader defines whether to add the STS header even when the connection is HTTP.
 - `frame_deny` (Boolean) FrameDeny defines whether to add the X-Frame-Options header with the DENY value.
 - `hosts_proxy_headers` (List of String) HostsProxyHeaders defines the header keys that may hold a proxied hostname value for the request.
-- `is_development` (Boolean) IsDevelopment defines whether to mitigate the unwanted effects of the AllowedHosts, SSL, and STS options when developing.Usually testing takes place using HTTP, not HTTPS, and on localhost, not your production domain.If you would like your development environment to mimic production with complete Host blocking, SSL redirects,and STS headers, leave this as false.
+- `is_development` (Boolean) IsDevelopment defines whether to mitigate the unwanted effects of the AllowedHosts, SSL, and STS options when developing.
+Usually testing takes place using HTTP, not HTTPS, and on localhost, not your production domain.
+If you would like your development environment to mimic production with complete Host blocking, SSL redirects, and STS headers, leave this as false.
-- `permissions_policy` (String) PermissionsPolicy defines the Permissions-Policy header value.This allows sites to control browser features.
+- `permissions_policy` (String) PermissionsPolicy defines the Permissions-Policy header value.
+This allows sites to control browser features.
 - `public_key` (String) PublicKey is the public key that implements HPKP to prevent MITM attacks with forged certificates.
-- `referrer_policy` (String) ReferrerPolicy defines the Referrer-Policy header value.This allows sites to control whether browsers forward the Referer header to other sites.
+- `referrer_policy` (String) ReferrerPolicy defines the Referrer-Policy header value.
+This allows sites to control whether browsers forward the Referer header to other sites.
 - `ssl_force_host` (Boolean) Deprecated: SSLForceHost option is deprecated, please use RedirectRegex instead.
 - `ssl_host` (String) Deprecated: SSLHost option is deprecated, please use RedirectRegex instead.
-- `ssl_proxy_headers` (Map of String) SSLProxyHeaders defines the header keys with associated values that would indicate a valid HTTPS request.It can be useful when using other proxies (example: 'X-Forwarded-Proto': 'https').
+- `ssl_proxy_headers` (Map of String) SSLProxyHeaders defines the header keys with associated values that would indicate a valid HTTPS request.
+It can be useful when using other proxies (example: 'X-Forwarded-Proto': 'https').
 - `ssl_redirect` (Boolean) Deprecated: SSLRedirect option is deprecated, please use EntryPoint redirection or RedirectScheme instead.
 - `ssl_temporary_redirect` (Boolean) Deprecated: SSLTemporaryRedirect option is deprecated, please use EntryPoint redirection or RedirectScheme instead.
 - `sts_include_subdomains` (Boolean) STSIncludeSubdomains defines whether the includeSubDomains directive is appended to the Strict-Transport-Security header.
 - `sts_preload` (Boolean) STSPreload defines whether the preload flag is appended to the Strict-Transport-Security header.
-- `sts_seconds` (Number) STSSeconds defines the max-age of the Strict-Transport-Security header.If set to 0, the header is not set.
+- `sts_seconds` (Number) STSSeconds defines the max-age of the Strict-Transport-Security header.
+If set to 0, the header is not set.

 <a id="nestedatt--spec--in_flight_req"></a>